extendify/extendable/readme.txt

 Extendable is a distinct, dynamic block theme designed as a canvas for your next online venture.
 Sporting multiple style variations, Extendable is the most expressive block theme yet.
 Go fresh, bold, bohemaian or minimal — with a single click.

 == Changelog ==

+= 1.0.2 - 2022-05-26 =
+- New: Porto style variant
+- Various improvements to existing variations

 == Copyright ==